-Pelosi urges GOP to ‘come to the table’ and continue talks on small business
+Pelosi urges GOP to ‘come to the table’ and continue talks on small-business funds

 “I don’t know why they wouldn’t,” she said.
 “The discussion has to continue because the community-based financial institutions” support minority-owned businesses and other enterprises that need capital.
 “They should welcome this.
 This gives them a pass to help many more businesses.”

-Looking ahead to another round of talks on follow-up legislation to the Cares Act, the largest such economic rescue package in U.S. history, Pelosi said she will keep pushing to include funds and provisions for voting by mail in that bill, which some liberals have pleaded with her to make an ultimatum.
+Looking ahead to another round of talks on follow-up legislation to the Cares Act, the largest economic rescue package in U.S. history, Pelosi said she will keep pushing to include funds and provisions for voting by mail in that bill, which some liberals have pleaded with her to make an ultimatum.

-That clamor has only increased after Tuesday’s primary election in Wisconsin, where the Wisconsin Supreme Court blocked Democratic Gov. Tony Evers’s executive order suspending in-person voting.
+That clamor has only increased after Tuesday’s primary election in Wisconsin, where the state Supreme Court blocked Democratic Gov. Tony Evers’s executive order suspending in-person voting.

 “Shameful.
 Shameful and discouraging,” Pelosi said of what happened in Wisconsin this week.
 “We would want it to have some of what we had in our first bill, which was same-day registration, direct mailing of the ballot to everyone who is registered to vote — issues like that, that facilitate vote by mail.
 Again, that’s the discussion for the next bill, which we’re by and large ready for.”